 How do you find love that lasts when everything in your life has taught you that you’re a failure at picking the right man?

-When heartbreak sends her to a jungle medicine retreat, Shelly dives into a whirlwind of ancient spiritual ceremonies designed to crack her open and equip her to change her self-defeating patterns.
-But back home, a forbidden entanglement with Dare—a magnetic, self-destructive ex-football player—tempts her to return to old ways, while the arrival of Banner, a grounded, kind-hearted man, offers a different kind of love: steady, generous, and real.
+But back home, a forbidden entanglement with Dare—a magnetic, self-destructive ex-football player—tempts her to return to old ways, while Banner—a grounded, kind-hearted man—offers a different kind of love: steady, generous, and real.

 Michelle Hardesty is a business leader, philanthropist, and lifelong advocate for community wellness and expanded opportunity across the communities she supports.
 She serves as Executive Director and a lifetime board member of the Hardesty Family Foundation, where she guides initiatives in workforce development, mental health, addiction recovery, education, the arts, and social services.